august 9, 2003

 7:10am

-wow every night i keep vowing to get to bed earlier and try to slowly reverse my waking/working hours for good, yet i can't ever seem to find a night where i'm free enough to get to bed early and slowly reverse my waking/working hours for good. and the bold retardedness of the sentence i just wrote illustrates the rest of it i guess. don need more sleep. all work and no sleep sleep make don a work sleep. right now is truly the busiest and most hectic i've ever found myself in production, even from back in the days when i was somehow making these films while juggling a full college load. usually i can take my time with this stuff but with three of these films now there are DEADLINES, plus loads of producer work in having to yak on the phone at people all day now with instructions. thankfully i'll be having to travel all over the place this summer so that will be a welcome change at least.
+ugh, every night i vow to get to bed earlier and try to slowly reverse my waking/working hours for good, yet i can't ever seem to find a night where i'm free enough to actually do it all work and no sleep sleep make don a sleepy sleep. right now is truly the busiest and most hectic i've ever found myself in production, even from back in the days when i was somehow making these films while juggling a full college course load. i'm also used to being able to take my time a little with this sort of thing but now these three short things have DEADLINES, plus loads of producer work now having to talk on the phone all day with instructions. the other night i spilled red wine all over my dinosaur pillow.

-the other night i spilled red wine all over my dinosaur pillow. i try and sum up the latest... so the last bit of shooting the space scene in the longer film - the one that knows no deadline - beheld a near-miss disaster last week which might otherwise have resulted in my screaming like a little girl and retiring from filmmaking altogether.. just before i was to shoot the final composites of this over 100 exposure sequence (i.e. the single roll of film was carefully back-wound over 100 times to shoot each miserable separate animated element), which happened to be the star fields, i realized a bonehead math error that would have made the panning and tilting of all the stars totally out of sync with the rest of the scene's elements. after pouring two weeks of horrible full-time shooting into this 45 second roll of film i reckoned it just wasn't worth taking any chances with so we just processed what i'd shot thus far. so will now have to combine those stars in optically on another roll, which is a bit difficult to wrap my brain around but i'm hoping this hitch will somehow result in a better overall scene. should be able to see the results of this so-far starless sequence soon. once i wrap up animating, shooting and mixing these littler films for that july deadline i can focus on perfecting those stars and working it all out with the fancy optical lab. have never done anything on an optical printer like this before so it should be pretty educational. rebecca curses my attraction to all these special effect opticals circa 1977, i'm sure her life would be made much easier if we just did all this stuff cheap n digital. meanwhile i'm just a handful of shots away from finishing animating those other films and am simultaneously working on designing a whole new website which will probably inspire/uncontrollably coerce me to want to redesign this place soon after. too. much. work. speaking of which a great many of you wrote us seeking info about what exactly we'll be screening in july and what the dickens i was writing about last time. sorry i don't have the time to write back to all of you personally but let me sum up here that none of you were correct in your predictions, though you are all very good guessers. you'll just have to wait and see. and hey if i don't get all of this work done in time, why there won't be any announcement at all, ha ha ha. rrrrr . so please excuse if this site goes un-updated for a couple days longer than usual or if it takes a couple of months longer than usual for me to offer replies. greasy don locked in basement constructing giant big mysterious scary machine with smokestacks and flickering lights and big toothy motors. it is for you i think but keep back and no touching yet
+so the last bit of shooting the space scene in the longer film beheld a near-miss disaster last week which might otherwise have resulted in my screaming like a child and retiring from filmmaking altogether... just before i was to shoot the final composites of this over 100 exposure sequence (the single roll of film being carefully back-wound over 100 times to shoot each separate element), which happened to be star fields, i realized a dumb math error that would have made the panning and tilting of all the stars totally out of sync with the rest of the scene's elements. after sinking two weeks of full-time shooting into this 45 second roll of film i reckoned it just wasn't worth taking any chances with anymore, so we just processed what i'd shot thus far. so i will later have to combine those stars into the shot from another roll on an optical printer or something. i should be able to see the results of this so-far starless sequence soon. i have never done anything on an optical printer like this before so it should be pretty educational. meanwhile i'm just a handful of shots away from finishing animating those other films and am simultaneously working on designing a whole new website which will probably inspire/uncontrollably coerce me to want to redesign this place soon after. too. much. work. greasy don locked in basement constructing giant big mysterious scary machine with smokestacks and flickering lights and big toothy motors. it is for you i think but keep back and no touching yet

 march 24, 2003